ivonnegarciam/ivonnegarciam.github.io/resume.md

 <span style="float: right; "><a href="{{ '/assets/resume.pdf' | prepend: site.baseurl }}"><strong>> Download as PDF</strong></a> </span>
 <br>

+I'm a climate scientist particularly interested in understanding the physical mechanisms of recent and future climate variation in Mexico, North and Central America.
+I aim at carrying out comprehensive studies by using a range of observational and remote-sensing datasets and modelling experiments of various complexities with a strong theoretical component.

 ## RESEARCH INTERESTS

-I'm an atmospheric and oceanic scientist.
-Particularly, I am interested in understanding the physical mechanisms of climate variation on the Mexican and Central American climate.
-My latest research focuses on climate dynamics, tropical meteorology and ocean-atmosphere interactions.
+- Dynamics of low-level jets
+- Ocean-atmosphere interactions
+- Predictability of regional rainfall and temperature extreme events
+- Ongoing and future climate responses to changes in anthropogenic forcing (e.g. aerosols and GHG emissions)
+- Numerical modelling

 ## EDUCATION